 Just in-case if you would like to create Child Themes, both GeneratePress and Astra let you to build beautiful child themes.

 I would also like to add another point.
 Both these themes let you to Import/Export theme settings.
 This feature comes in very handy if you’ve created a fully functional website for a client and want to replicate the same for another client.
 Saves a lot of time and energy.

 Support and Documentation

 Both the themes come with one year of free updates and support.
 They have a good knowledge base and documentation.
 Although with GeneratePress 2.0, their documentation is growing and becoming a vast library.

 When it comes to support, there is no theme in the market that stands a chance against GeneratePress.
 Be it any time of the day, or day of the week, you can expect to get your queries resolved in a matter of few hours.

 The speed in replying to queries and resolving customer’s issues is the BEST on the Internet.

 GeneratePress has a support forum where paid users can post their questions, but anyone over the Internet can easily view the discussion forum.

 On the other hand, Astra’s support is great but is a bit slow during weekends.
-It’s documentation contains over 200 articles and a YouTube channel which hosts How To video tutorials.
+Its documentation contains over 200 articles and a YouTube channel that hosts How-To video tutorials.

-Support and Documentation is one of the crucial aspects to look into, before buying a product.
+Support and Documentation are crucial aspects to look into, before buying a product.